sarashamas/docs-calendar/docs/guides/configuration.md

 In the object of the **config** parameter you can also set the grid appearance:

-- a height of the grid header (px) `tableHeaderHeight: 20`
+- a height of the grid header `tableHeaderHeight: number`
-- a height of the events (px) `eventHeight: 50`
+- a height of the events `eventHeight: number`
-- a step of moving events via drag-n-drop `timeStep: 5`
+- a step of moving events via drag-n-drop `timeStep: number`
-- a start and end time of day `timeRange: [9,17]`
+- a start and end time of day `timeRange: [number, number]`
-- a duration of the new created events by default `defaultEventDuration: 60`
+- a duration of the new created events by default `defaultEventDuration: number`

 ~~~jsx {3-7}
 config: {